Africa dangerously behind in global race for virus gear

 “I’ve never been involved in anything like this before.
 I don’t think any of us have,” said Stephen Cahill, WFP’s director of logistics.
 “We’re seeing countries taking measures we think aren’t always rational.
 When you start closing borders, we start to get very nervous.”

-Some African nations, after securing medical equipment, have complicated delivery by causing cargo to stall at ports; 43 have closed their borders.
+Some African nations, after securing equipment, have complicated delivery by causing cargo to stall at ports; 43 have closed their borders.

 The global supply crisis is so pressing that the U.N.
 General Assembly this week approved a resolution urging countries to immediately end “speculation and undue stockpiling.”
 Separately, China said it won’t restrict exports of needed medical goods.

-Developing regions are taking different approaches.
+Developing regions take different approaches.
 China is the main source of help in Southeast Asia.
-In South Asia, several countries have committed to India’s proposed COVID-19 Emergency Fund.
-Small South Pacific island nations have teamed up to get equipment.
-And some Latin American nations are trying to free equipment stuck in U.S. ports or making supplies themselves.
+In South Asia, several countries committed to India’s proposed COVID-19 Emergency Fund.
+Small South Pacific island nations teamed up to get equipment.
+And some Latin American nations are trying to free equipment stuck in U.S. ports, or making supplies themselves.

 But the global disruptions are especially felt across Africa, where governments that have historically underfunded health systems are partnering in an effort that’s been compared to going to war.

-“Where a product cost, for example, a dollar before, it’s now gone up a hundred-fold,” said the Africa CDC deputy director, Ahmed Ogwell.
+“Where a product cost, for example, a dollar before, it’s now gone up a hundred-fold,” said Africa CDC deputy director Ahmed Ogwell.
 While many African nations have money on hand, the trading companies they use face extreme challenges: “Country X can go and say, ‘I’ll pay you double what you’re offered.'”

 In the United States, the Trump administration has said coronavirus aid to at-risk countries would not include key medical equipment, to meet demand at home.